 - Selecting the proper sieve brush for cleaning can make a big difference.
 The rule of thumb here is that fine bristles for fine sieves avoid damage to the wire cloth and coarse bristles for coarse sieves dislodge larger particles.
 And please...don’t use screwdrivers or ice picks to clean out your sieves!

 - Digital Scales and Balances to weigh samples and fractions are in wide use internationally.
 These instruments can increase efficiency and reduce operator error.
-Data collection directly from an electronic balance for recording and calculating results in a software application is optimal for speed, but testing can still be performed efficiently with manual data entry to a spreadsheet.
+Data collection directly from an electronic balance for recording and calculating results in a software application is optimized for speed, but testing can still be performed efficiently with manual data entry to a spreadsheet.
 Simple formulas are easy to insert into Excel or other ASCII spreadsheets to calculate and graph sieving results.

 Looking for additional information?
 The links below are accessible on Gilson’s video library – a fantastic media resource on methods and equipment for sieving and sample dividing: